 Collect Evidence of a Breach of Duty

-First things first, you need to have concrete evidence that the attorney promised to take on your case.
+First things first, you need to establish is that you ave actually hired an attorney to represent you.
 That means that they established a working relationship with you, which allows you to make a malpractice claim.
 Most of the time, people sign contracts or legal forms with their lawyers.
 However, an attorney’s prior relationship with the client is sometimes proof enough.

 Remember the 4 elements of negligence?
 Establishing that the attorney even had a duty to serve you was the first one.
 Now, we need to show that there was a breach of duty.
-You need to be able to show what the attorney did wrong, whether they were late to file legal files or they actively conspired against you.
+You need to be able to show what the attorney did wrong, whether they were late to file legal files or otherwise failed to properly handle your case.

 Potential Obstacles to Filing a Legal Malpractice Claim